White poppy: New Zealand

-Controversy
+Controversies

-The Royal British Legion has no official opinion on the wearing of white poppies, stating that it "is a matter of choice, the Legion doesn't have a problem whether you wear a red one or a white one, both or none at all".
+The Royal British Legion has no official opinion on the wearing of white poppies, stating that it "is a matter of choice, the Legion doesn't have a problem whether you wear a red one or a white one, both or none at all", and that it defends the right to wear different poppies.
 Opponents of the white poppy argue that the traditional red poppy already encompasses the sentiments claimed for the white poppy, such as "remembering all victims of war", and consider that it undermines the message of remembrance.
-Some groups such as Northern Irish nationalists though still see the red poppy as primarily remembering the British dead and not those who were victims in wars against the British, hence the belief that the red poppy is a political symbol.
 In the 1930s, when the white poppy was first established, some women lost their jobs for wearing them.
 Others are concerned that the money raised by the white poppy appeal may affect the funds raised for the Royal British Legion by the red poppy appeal.

 In 1986, John Baker, Bishop of Salisbury, stated in his diocesan newsletter that he had been asked about the appropriateness of the white poppy.
 Baker responded "let's not be hurt if we see a white poppy...there is plenty of space for red and white to bloom side by side."
 Salisbury MP Robert Key disagreed, and later that year asked British prime minister Margaret Thatcher her opinion on the issue.
 Thatcher expressed her "deep distaste" for the symbol during prime minister's questions.
 In response, the White Poppy campaign received much media coverage in Britain.
 The Daily Star ran several articles criticising the White Poppy campaign.
 In The Guardian, artist Steve Bell published a cartoon satirising Thatcher's opposition to white poppies, which he allowed the Peace Pledge Union to republish.